But what is causing thyroid disease in all of these people?

 But which type do you have?

-In this post you will learn the most common causes of thyroid disease, how to spot problems which may impact thyroid function in your body and what to do about these problems:
+In this post you will learn the most common causes of thyroid disease, how to spot problems that may impact thyroid function in your body, and what to do about these problems:

 What Does it Matter What Causes Thyroid Disease?

 The main reason you should be interested in the cause of your thyroid disease is that it can help you target your treatment!